mdfarragher/TDP/setup/01/asa-workspace-deploy.md

 # Module 1 Lab 2 setup - step 1

-To complete this lab, you will need to load some test data into the Azure Synapse Analytics workspace you set up earlier.

 ## Prerequisites

 You'll need the following to perform the deployment steps for the DP-203 training: